One of the best things that you can do to protect your community is to minimize the opportunity for abuse.

-I also feel like it is important to mention that predators aren’t always men either.
+Predators aren’t always men either.
 I have noticed a distinct difference of attitude when it comes to a woman abusing a boy or young man as opposed to a man abusing a girl or young man.
 Society seems to almost congratulate the middle school boy whose adult female teacher groomed and took advantage of him.
 If the same thing happens and the roles are reversed, middle school girl abused by an adult male teacher everyone is, rightfully so, appalled.
-It is because of this double standard that female sexual predators are often overlooked or discredited when they should be taken just as seriously and treated exactly the same.
+It is because of this double standard that female sexual predators are often overlooked or discredited when they should be taken just as seriously and treated the same.

 Sexual predators often look for a child that is vulnerable and seek to exploit that to the best of their ability.

 A great place to start to protect your community is to make yourself familiar with red flags that can often be signs of a sexual predator.

 The predator that I dealt with worked very hard at trying to develop ‘mentoring’ relationships with kids around him.
 This is referred to as grooming.